 Wireless Power Transfer for Light-Duty Plug-in/Electric Vehicles and Alignment Methodology

-The Standard SAE J2954 establishes an industry-wide specification that defines acceptable criteria for interoperability, electromagnetic compatibility, EMF, minimum performance, safety, and testing for wireless charging of light-duty electric and plug-in electric vehicles.
-A standard for wireless power transfer (WPT) based on the charge levels from WPT 1-3 (3.7-11 kW) enables selection of a charging rate based on vehicle requirements, thus allowing for better vehicle packaging and ease of customer use.
+The SAE J2954 standard establishes an industry-wide specification that defines acceptable criteria for interoperability, electromagnetic compatibility, EMF, minimum performance, safety, and testing for wireless power transfer (WPT) of light-duty plug-in electric vehicles.
+The specification defines various charging levels that are based on the levels defined for SAE J1772 conductive AC charge levels 1, 2, and 3, with some variations.
+A standard for WPT based on these charge levels enables selection of a charging rate based on vehicle requirements, thus allowing for better vehicle packaging and ease of customer use.
 The specification supports home (private) charging and public wireless charging.

-The SAE Standard J2954 addresses unidirectional charging, from grid to vehicle; bidirectional energy transfer may be evaluated for a future standard.
-This Standard is intended to be used in stationary applications (charging while vehicle is not in motion); dynamic applications may be considered in the future.
-In this version only above-ground (surface mounted) installations are covered; flush mounted installations have been discussed but are not yet ready for inclusion.
+SAE J2954 addresses unidirectional charging, from grid to vehicle; bidirectional energy transfer may be evaluated for a future standard.
+This standard is intended to be used in stationary applications (charging while vehicle is not in motion); dynamic applications may be considered in the future.
+In this version, only above-ground (surface mounted) installations are covered; flush mounted installations have been discussed but are not yet ready for inclusion.

-Rationale: Electrified powertrains, specifically battery electric and plug-in electric (BEV/PHEV) vehicles are projected internationally to become more prevalent in production due to environmental factors (such as CO2 emissions), regulations (such as the Greenhouse Gas and the California ZEV Mandate), and the increasing price of fossil fuels.
+Electrified powertrains, specifically battery electric and plug-in electric (BEV/PHEV) vehicles, are projected to become more prevalent in production internationally due to environmental factors (such as GHG, CO2 emissions), regulations (such as the EU, China, U.S. EPA regulations, and the California ZEV mandates), as well as the increasing price of fossil fuels.
 The main benefits of electrified powertrains are eliminating or significantly reducing local emissions while increasing the overall well-to-wheels efficiency.
-In addition, autonomous vehicles are soon to be more commonplace to allow more convenient and safer transportation, especially in traffic settings and long-distance driving.
+In addition, automated vehicles are soon to be more commonplace to allow more convenient and safer transportation, especially in traffic settings and long-distance driving.

-Standardized Wireless Power Transfer (WPT, so-called, wireless charging) allows the BEV/PHEV customer an automated and more convenient alternative to plug-in (conductive) charging.
-Essentially, the customer simply needs to park into a SAE J2954 compatible parking space in order to charge the vehicle.
-WPT offers the additional advantage to autonomous vehicles enabling autonomous parking with alignment assistance and automated charging (in all weather conditions, such as rain or snow).
+Standardized wireless power transfer (WPT, also called wireless charging) allows the BEV/PHEV customer an automated, seamless, and more convenient alternative to plug-in (conductive) charging.
+Essentially, the customer simply needs to park in an SAE J2954-compatible parking space in order to charge the vehicle.
+WPT offers the additional advantage to automated vehicles enabling autonomous parking with alignment assistance and automated charging (in all weather conditions, such as rain or snow).